wp-plugins/powr-video-gallery/readme.txt

 = <a href='http://www.powr.io/tutorials/how-to-add-video-gallery-plugin-to-your-wordpress-site'>2 MINUTE INSTALL</a> =
 <br>
 = Free Features =
-* Easily add unlimited videos from YouTube and Vimeo.
+* Easily add any public videos from YouTube and Vimeo.
 * Choose from expert-designed templates, or take control with custom layout, fonts, colors and more!
 * Enrich videos with custom titles, text, images, buttons, and more
 * Built-in links to share on Facebook, Twitter, Google+, and more.